 Are you living by rules?

-I have come to realize that I have a tendency to live by rules.
+I have a tendency to live by rules.
 Even as a Christian, there’s still the temptation to believe that I can make myself “good” by the things I do or don’t do.
 The lie is believing that living a certain way makes me good.
 The whole point of Jesus coming to this earth to die for us is because we are not good…we are broken and are unable to save ourselves.

 The problem with rules